-Karachi: Bahria Town Karachi welcomed six-member delegation from Nigeria.
+Karachi: Bahria Town Karachi welcomed six-members of Nigerian Delegation.
 Pakistan’s Ministry of Foreign Affairs invited the delegation in order to strengthen the bilateral relations between the two countries and to highlight the softer and positive image of Pakistan to the International Community.
 The delegation visited Islamabad, Lahore and Karachi.
 While in Karachi, they specially showed interest in visiting Bahria Town Karachi.

 Management Bahria Town Karachi gave the delegation a detailed briefing about the projects of Bahria Town Karachi and gave them the tour of the town.
 On this occasion, Mr. Jonathan Mela Juma shared his enthusiasm about the projects by saying that, “after seeing the Bahria Town Karachi, it’s very clear that great ideas, extensive planning, conceptualization and a highly motivated team is behind this project”.
 He not only congratulated the Bahria Town team for their hard work and intention of providing the best to their country but also to the people who showed confidence in the project and made it successful.
 He further said that, “this project has everything, from hospital to schools, to sports facilities, cinema, golf course, dancing fountain, and zoo.
 In short this project has every possible facility which he has not seen in any other housing projects.”